Skip to main content

 Paranormal Investigations

-The Shurland Hotel, while not widely publicized as haunted, holds local intrigue.
+The Shurland Hotel has documented paranormal activity for over a decade.
 In 2014, a small paranormal team conducted a night investigation, reportedly experiencing the light phenomenon in Room 1 firsthand and capturing an audio recording of a door slam with no apparent cause.
-They also claimed a spirit box session yielded the name “Edward.”
-The hotel once maintained a log of strange occurrences, showing clusters of incidents, often in winter.
-After a temporary closure in 2019, reports upon reopening suggested “Fred” was still active.
-Management is aware but treats the phenomena casually.
+They also claimed a spirit box session yielded the name Edward, which some believe may be Fred's real name.
+The hotel once maintained a ghost blog detailing monthly paranormal incidents and maintained a log of strange occurrences, showing clusters of incidents often in winter.
+The famous CCTV footage from October 2011 showing a glass sliding across a table remains one of the most compelling pieces of visual evidence.
+After temporary closures in 2011 and 2019, reports upon reopening suggested paranormal activity often resumed or increased, with Fred remaining active.
+Management has historically been open about the phenomena, treating them as part of the hotel's character rather than something to hide.

 Book Your Stay